yingweiwo

 Protein Binding

-ADH-1 binds to and inhibits N-cadherin.
+ADH-1 binds to N-cadherin and inhibits its activity.

 References